DimitarChristoff/primish/README.md

 A prime derivative that went beyond repair.
 Initially a fork of [MooTools prime](https://github.com/mootools/prime/), now with a lot of sugar.

 Why fork prime in the first place?
-Although prime is very good, it has been in the making for two years and is not released yet.
+Although prime is very good, it has been two years in the making and is not officially released yet.
 It's also written for CommonJS and it needs a fair amount of packaging, bundling of plugins and behaviours in order to make it work in a browser (via `browserify` or `wrapup`).
-It also tries to provide its own utilities methods and helpers, something that a lot of people have solved via `lodash`/`undersore`.
+It also tries to provide its own utilities methods and helpers, something that a lot of people have solved via `lodash` or `underscore`.
 It also does not try to keep the MooTools Class API / features.
-Primish does not only fix the module packaging (UMD!), there are considerable changes in code to make it more Classy and it is bower-ready and available on cdnjs for immediate use.
+Primish does not only fix the module packaging (UMD!), there are considerable changes in code to make it more Classy and it is `bower`-ready and available on `cdnjs.com` for immediate use.
+At little over 4K in size, you get a lot of mileage for your money if you like classic OOP style code in your JavaScript.

 [![NPM version](https://badge.fury.io/js/primish.png)](http://badge.fury.io/js/primish)